-Around 53% of students who started college at University of New Mexico finish the requirements for graduation within six years.
+NOTE: Around 51% of students who start college at University of New Mexico complete all the credits required within six years.

 University of New Mexico offers an orientation program before the start of fall classes to prepare new students for college life.